sundayj/sundayj.github.io/_posts/2022-01-09-Building-an-Angular-App-Part1.markdown

 ### Differences

 As I stated before, there are certain differences between this project and the *Tour of Heroes* app's original code.
-So, if you want to follow along, I recommend cloning this project directly from my GitHub repo instead of cloning the original
-*Tour of Heroes*.
+So, if you want to follow along, I recommend cloning this project directly from my GitHub repo, [here](https://github.com/sundayj/JLSundayAngular/tree/PartOne-Introduction){:target="_blank"}{:rel="noopener noreferrer"}, instead of cloning the original *Tour of Heroes*.
 However, cloning the original *Tour of Heroes* code, then implementing the same changes made in this project could also be a great exercise.

 #### Project Structure